rNLKJA/UoM-DS-2019-2024/README.md

                             Domain(Y) = Domain(Y) - d
             return csp // modified domains
         ```

+    - Filter over a CSP

+        Filter over a CSP is note a solution method, but yields a pruned search graph which is faster to traverse.
+The basic idea is to use local constraints to eliminate illegal variable assignments, by pruning values of domain for each variable that violate binary constraints.
+This leads us to the arc-consistency (AC-3) algorithm, which we briefly sketch below.
+Define an arc as a directed edge in the constraint graph in a CSP.
+The constraint graph is undirected, but we interpret an undirected edge as two directed edges pointing in opposite directions:
+        - A CSP variable is arc-consistent if every value in its domain satisfies all relevant binary constraints.
+        - For X, Y variables involved in a constraint, X -> Y arc-consistent if every value X = x has legal assignment Y = y satisfying the constraint on (X, Y).
+        - The AC-3 algorithm enumerates all possible arcs in a queue Q and makes X_i arc-consistent w.r.t.
+X_j by reducing the domains of variables accordingly.
+        - If D_i unchanged, move onto next arc.
+Otherwise append all arcs (X_k, X_i) where X_k is adjacement to X_i to the queue.
+        - AC-3 is not a solution method but defines an equivalent problem that is faster to traverse via backtracking, as the variables have smaller domains.

         > **Arc consistency**: simplest form of propagation makes each arc consistent.